Bboughter/code-refactor/README.md

 ## Description

 For this assignment, we were given code in HTML and CSS and tasked with refactoring some elements to semantic elements.
+THis is a seo based website going over
 ## Table of Contents (Optional)

 If your README is long, add a table of contents to make it easy for users to find what they need.